-- ✓ Care Act (2014) (followed as best practice in Jersey) - ✓ HM Government 'Working Together to Safeguard Children' (2018) - ✓ 'Think Local Act Personal': Next steps for transforming adult social care (2016)

-- ✓ Children's Act 2014 (followed as best practice in Jersey)

-- ✓ United Nations Convention on the Rights of the Child (UNCRC 1990)

-- ✓ Nursing and Midwifery Council Code 2018
+- Work to the outcome for Children in Children and Young People Law (2022) - Care Act (2014) (followed as best practice in Jersey) - Children and Young People Law (2022) Statutory Guidance - 'Think Local Act Personal': Next steps for transforming adult social care (2016) - Children's Act 2014 (followed as best practice in Jersey) - United Nations Convention on the Rights of the Child (UNCRC 1990) From 29 April 2014, localised version - Nursing and Midwifery Council Code 2018 - Capacity and Self Determination (Jersey) Law 2016 - Mental Health (Jersey) Law 2016 - Regulation of Care (Jersey) Law 2014

-- ✓ 'Think Child, Think Parent, Think Family' (SCIE 2011)

-- ✓ Capacity and Self Determination (Jersey) Law 2016

-- ✓ Mental Health (Jersey) Law 2016

-- ✓ Regulation of Care (Jersey) Law 2014

-- ✓ Sexual Offences (Jersey) Law 2018

-- ✓ Children's (Jersey) Law 2002

-- ✓ Human Rights (Jersey) Law 2018

-- ✓ Government of Jersey 'Children and Young People's Plan 2019-23
+- Sexual Offences (Jersey) Law 2018 - Human Rights (Jersey) Law 2018 - Government of Jersey 'Children and Young People's Plan 2024-2027 - Children and Young People (Jersey) Law 2022

-2.2.1 Children and Young People at Risk of Harm
+2.3 Children and Young People at Risk of Harm

-The decision-making power relating to children lies with those who have parental responsibility for the child as set out in the Jersey Children's Law 2002 (the 'Law').
+The decision-making power relating to children lies with those who have parental responsibility for the child as set out in the Children and Young People (Jersey) Law 2022 (the 'Law').

 As a child grows in maturity and understanding, the Law gives the child a greater say in decisions.
-Once a child understands fully the choice to be made and its consequences, the child's view prevails (NSPCC 2020) at least as regard to consent, though on occasions the courts have been prepared to override a capable child's refusal for life-saving treatment.
+Once a child understands fully the choice to be made and its consequences, the child's view prevails (NSPCC 2022) at least as regard to consent, though on occasions the courts have been prepared to override a capable child's refusal for life-saving treatment.